mindctrldev/java-database-capstone/schema-architecture.md

-Section 1: Architecture summary

 This Spring Boot application uses both MVC and REST controllers.
 Thymeleaf templates are used for the Admin and Doctor dashboards, while REST APIs serve all other modules.
-The application interacts with two databases—MySQL (for patient, doctor, appointment, and admin data) and MongoDB (for prescriptions).
+The application interacts with two databases--MySQL (for patient, doctor, appointment, and admin data) and MongoDB (for prescriptions).
 All controllers route requests through a common service layer, which in turn delegates to the appropriate repositories.
 MySQL uses JPA entities while MongoDB uses document models.

-Section 2: Numbered flow of data and control

-1. User accesses AdminDashboard or Appointment pages.
-2. The action is routed to the appropriate Thymeleaf or REST controller.
-3. The controller calls the service layer.
-4. The service layer uses the MySQL repositories or MongoDB repository.
-5. The MySQL repositories accesses the MySQL database.
-6. The MongoDB repository accesses the MongoDB database.
+1. **User Interface Layer**: Users access the application through Thymeleaf-based web dashboards (AdminDashboard, DoctorDashboard) for server-rendered HTML pages, or via REST API clients (Appointments, PatientDashboard, PatientRecord) for JSON responses, allowing both traditional and scalable API-based interactions.
+2. **Controller Layer**: User requests are routed to either Thymeleaf Controllers (for server-rendered views, returning HTML templates) or REST Controllers (for API consumers, returning JSON).
+These controllers act as entry points, handling request validation and coordinating the flow.
+3. **Service Layer**: All controllers delegate their logic to this layer, which is the core of the backend system.
+It applies business rules, coordinates workflows, and ensures a clean separation between controller logic and data access, making the application maintainable and scalable.
+4. **Repository Layer**: The Service Layer communicates with this layer to perform data access operations.
+It includes MySQL Repositories (using Spring Data JPA for structured data like patients, doctors, appointments, admin) and MongoDB Repository (using Spring Data MongoDB for document-based data like prescriptions), abstracting database access logic.
+5. **Database Access**: Each repository directly interfaces with its respective database engine.
+MySQL stores core entities benefiting from relational schemas, while MongoDB stores flexible, nested data structures like prescriptions, leveraging the strengths of both structured and unstructured storage.
+6. **Model Binding**: Data retrieved from the databases is mapped into Java model classes.
+For MySQL, data is converted into JPA entities annotated with @Entity, representing rows in relational tables.
+For MongoDB, data is loaded into document objects annotated with @Document, mapping to BSON/JSON structures.
+7. **Application Models in Use**: The bound models are used in the response layer.
+In MVC flows, models are passed to Thymeleaf templates for rendering dynamic HTML.
+In REST flows, these models (or DTOs) are serialized into JSON and sent back to the client, completing the request-response cycle.